 Money issues can weigh heavily on a professional driver.
 Perhaps the driver isn’t making as much money as he needs to pay his bills.
 Worries about supporting the family can cause a lot of anxiety.

 Depression can be brought on by sleep deprivation.
 Truck drivers are certainly in an occupation where this is often the case.

-Hurried schedules, upside down driving schedules, driving at night and sleeping in the day can all cause problems with the natural, normal sleep cycles.
+Hurried schedules, upside-down driving schedules, driving at night, and sleeping during the day can all cause problems with the natural, normal sleep cycles.
 The process seems to repeat itself, with things spiraling and not getting any better.

 One or all of the above can be contributors to anxiety in professional truckers.
 If you experience any of the above signs, even if you think the signs are mild, it’s a good idea to seek professional help.
 Good health is paramount to professional drivers, both physical health and mental health.
 Professional truck drivers must pay close attention to both.
 It helps drivers stay safe.